fortran-lang/fpm-docs/pages/tutorial/hello-fpm.md

  Hello, first_steps!
 ```

-Similarly, fpm has already create a stub for testing, which can be invoked with ``fpm test``:
+Similarly, fpm has already created a stub for testing, which can be invoked with ``fpm test``:

 ```{code-block} none
 ❯ fpm test